psychogenic/gamepad-pmod/README.md

   * clock; and

   * data

-The latch pin will pulse when a new batch of bits is on the way.
-From there, data will be asserted on the data line as the clock goes high and remain valid past when the clock goes low (at which time it should be sampled).
+Data will be asserted on the data line as the clock goes high and remain valid past when the clock goes low (at which time it should be sampled).
+After all bits are sent, latch pulses high.

 Each bit will be sent in turn, for each controller, in the following order: